algolia/firestore-algolia-search/README.md

 You will be billed a small amount (typically less than $0.10) when you install or reconfigure this extension.
 See Cloud Functions under [Firebase Pricing](https://firebase.google.com/pricing) for a detailed explanation.

-**Configuration Parameters:**
+#### Configuration Parameters

-- Cloud Functions Location: Where do you want to deploy the functions created for this extension?
+Cloud Functions Location: Where do you want to deploy the functions created for this extension?
   You usually want a location close to your database.
   For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).